An Efficient Sparse Fine-Tuning with Low Quantization Error via Neural Network Pruning: Results and Discussion

 \subsection{Main Results of LLM}

 We apply our SPruFT method to fine-tune Llama2-7B and Llama3-8B, comparing the results with those obtained through LoRA and its variants.
 We select the magnitude of the neuron vector as the importance metric due to its low memory requirements, simplicity, and widely tested effectiveness.
 In contrast, gradient-based metrics like Taylor and Hessian are as memory-intensive as full LLM fine-tuning.
-While Wanda~\cite{sunsimple} offers a memory-efficient metric for pruning LLMs, it still requires one epoch of data forwarding and significantly more memory than inference to compute the input vector's norm\footnote{We encountered an OOM error when using Wanda's official implementation.
-When pruning a neural network, each layer computes Wanda and is pruned immediately, gradually reducing the model size.
+While Wanda~\citep{sunsimple} and AWQ~\citep{lin2024awq} offer two activation-based metrics to evaluate neuron importance, for pruning LLMs, they require one epoch of data forwarding and significantly more memory than inference to compute the activation-based importance\footnote{We encountered an OOM error when using Wanda's official implementation.
+When pruning a neural network, each layer computes activation vector's norm and is pruned immediately, gradually reducing the model size.
 However, in the fine-tuning process, the model size remains unchanged.
-Additionally, storing the norm values for computing importance scores further increases memory consumption, making memory cost significantly higher than when using Wanda for pruning.}.
-For epochs choosing, we opt for 5 epochs to balance computational resources and performance.
+Additionally, storing the activation values for computing importance scores further increases memory consumption, making memory cost significantly higher than when using activation for pruning.}.

 Table~\ref{tab:llm} demonstrates the exceptional memory efficiency of our approach\footnote{Also refer to Table~\ref{tab:llm_ablation} in Appendix~\ref{apdx:ranks}, even with $r=128$, our method's memory usage remains significantly lower than that of LoRA with $r=16$.} while achieving comparable accuracy.
 As shown, the accuracies of fine-tuned models remain similar across most PEFT methods, while memory usage varies significantly.
 VeRA, despite having significantly fewer trainable parameters, shows noticeably lower accuracy.
 Notably, our approach consistently requires substantially less memory than all other PEFT methods listed in the table.